Definable separability and second-countability in o-minimal structures: Equivalence with the classical properties

 \section{Equivalence with the classical properties}

 In this section we prove our main results.
 Primarily, we show that definable separability and definable second-countability are equivalent to their classical counterparts among definable topological spaces in o-minimal expansions of $(\mathbb{R},<)$.
 We divide this result into Theorems~\ref{thm:separability} and~\ref{thm:2c}.
-We also show in Proposition~\ref{prop:families} that these properties are definable in families.
+We also show in Proposition~\ref{prop:families} that, given a definable family of topological spaces (e.g. a definable family of subspaces of a fixed definable topological space), the subfamilies of those that are definably separable and those that are definably second-countable are both definable (i.e. the properties of definable separability and definable second-countability are definable in families).

 The following lemma is our main tool in proving Theorem~\ref{thm:separability}.

 \begin{lemma} Let $(X,\tau)$ be a definably separable definable topological space.
 Let $\Aa=\{A_b : b\in B\}$ be a definable family of open subsets of $X$ and let $n$ be such that $\dim A_b \leq n$ for every $b\in B$.
 Then there exists a definable open set $Z\subseteq \cup \Aa$ such that $\dim Z \leq n$ and $\cup \Aa \subseteq cl(Z)$.
 (In particular if $(X,\tau)$ has small boundaries then $\dim \cup\Aa \leq n$.)